info & permissions

 THE ABERRATION, CLEON XIV

-✧ DEMEANOR: The emperors have been described as "hollow men who hollow out their worlds" and it's not hard to see how spoiled, selfish, navel-gazers are made when taking into account the people raising the Cleons are other thems, their children are other thems, their advisors are other thems, they live in what amounts to a haunted house/shrine belonging to their long dead progenitor (who was actually kind of a pos), and the closest thing to a parent they know is their attendant, unbeknownst to the public a millennia-old robot who doesn't want them thinking too hard about individuality.
-They're a bunch of pampered purse dogs following the company line, wildly ignorant of the everyday suffering of people.
-Tl;dr out of touch dysfunction comes with the territory.
-(And don't let Hober be the only one capitalizing on the pun potential for their dumb naming scheme, either, okay.)
+✧ DEMEANOUR: He's the pre-despot soft boy edition to a line of emperors described as "hollow men who hollow out their worlds," prone to selfishness and ruthlessness.
+It's not hard to see how a bunch of weird, sad, pampered purse dogs with no sense of normal human interaction get that way when their family are other thems, their children are other thems, their advisors are other thems, they live in what amounts to a glorified haunted house dedicated to their long dead progenitor (who was a piece of shit, actually).
+The closest thing to a companion or mother they have is their attendant, Demerzel—and unbeknownst to the public, a millennia-old robot whose prime directive is to maintaining the Empire and ensuring the clones serve their function as cogs in the machine (whether they like it or not).
+Being fucked up and dysfunctional doesn't cover the half of it.
+(And don't let Hober be the only one capitalizing on the pun potential for their naming scheme, either.)

-✧ DRESS: The most vibrantly pigmented colors are reserved for the emperors' use on Trantor, but they often color coordinate their royal raiment in blues, with Dawn's the lightest shades.
+✧ DRESS: The most vibrantly pigmented colors are exclusively reserved for royal use on Trantor and the emperors color coordinate their

 history

-Gifted mathematician Hari Seldon develops an advanced form of predictive math called psychohistory, which can chart the galaxy's future across time.
-He sees the presiding Galactic Empire will collapse within the next few centuries, and the galaxy itself is hurtling toward a dark age that will last millennia more unless course corrected, leading him to start the Foundation project—an effort to direct humanity onto a path necessary for its survival.
+Gifted mathematician Hari Seldon develops an advanced form of predictive math called psychohistory, which charts the galaxy's future across great expanses of time.
+He foresees the Galactic Empire, which has reigned for 12,000 years, will collapse within the next few centuries, with the galaxy itself is hurtling toward a dark age that will last millennia more unless course corrected.
+To soften the fall, he begins the Foundation project—an effort to direct humanity onto a path necessary for its survival.

-The Imperium naturally takes these claims as a threat to its power.
-Ruled for the last 400 years of its 12,000 year reign by the Cleonic dynasty, the original Cleon chose to ensure his legacy by installing a genetic dynasty of his clones instead of relying on a bloodline, creating a system where a Dawn (a young Cleon), Day (an adult version), and Dusk (an older version) lead as a triumvirate of emperors, with back-up clones ready to replace them as needed.
-They're defended and cared for by their loyal servant Demerzel, who follows them through the ages—in actuality a nearly 20,000 year old intelligent robot, the last of her kind since the long ago robot wars.
-Discovered by the first Cleon, he programmed her to uphold the genetic dynasty at all costs—even when, centuries later, this begins to hurt the Empire and the clones themselves as they question their purpose as cogs in a dead man's machine.
-Stagnation is a symptom and result of Imperial cloning, an industrial line spitting out carbon copies all groomed to be the same.
+Naturally, the Imperium takes these assertions as a clarion call for rebellion.
+Ruled for the last 400 years by the Cleonic Dynasty, the Empire has seen a revolving door of clone emperors for its duration.
+The first Cleon chose to ensure his legacy by installing a Genetic Dynasty of his clones instead of relying on a bloodline.
+A Dawn (a young Cleon), Day (an adult version), and Dusk (an older version) lead as a triumvirate of emperors, with back-up clones ready to replace them if ever needed.
+Their loyal servant Demerzel acts as their protector and advisor, following them via cloning through the ages.
+In actually, she is a nearly 20,000 year old intelligent robot, the last of her kind since the ancient robot wars.
+Uncovered by the first Cleon, he programmed her to serve him and uphold the Genetic Dynasty at all costs—even when, over decades and centuries, this hurts both the Empire with stagnating leadership and the clones themselves as they question their purpose filling a dead man's shoes.

-Dawn is a threat to the status quo in a different way—although still physically identical, he is the first Cleon born with genetic deviations to the others, including different attributes, different skills, and different interests.
-Most damningly, he's born colorblind, an abnormality no other Cleon has had, marking him at risk of being disposed of and replaced with a more "pure" Dawn clone.
+Dawn himself is a threat to the status quo in a different way—although still physically identical to the Cleons, he's somehow the first born with genetic deviations, including different attributes, different skills, and different interests.
+Most damningly, he's born colorblind, an abnormality no other Cleon has ever had to conceal, marking him at risk of being disposed of and replaced with another genetically "pure" Dawn clone.

-Over time he ends up falling in love with a girl who works in the palace gardens and sees him struggling to make sense of his purpose maintaining the illusion.
-She plants the idea of helping him run away and escape the Imperium.
-He begins to contemplate abandoning the Cleon identity for a life and a name of his own.
+Over time, he ends up falling in love with a girl who works in the palace gardens and who sees him in a state of distress maintaining this illusion for so long.
+She plants the idea of helping him run away and escape the Imperium, where he can be free of the Cleon identity and have his own name, his own life.

-With his aberrations exposed, Day and Dusk debate what to do with their Dawn.
-Having himself been the young Dawn at the time of the attack on Trantor's Star Bridge and growing up haunted by Hari Seldon's prophecies their lack of change is killing the Empire, Day considers making a concession and allowing their current Dawn to carry on.
-Demerzel executes him despite this, establishing she doesn't serve the emperors as individuals so much as the sanctity of the genetic dynasty, and will eliminate even them if they threaten it.
+Genetic aberrations now exposed, Day and Dusk debate what to do with their Dawn.
+Having himself been the young Dawn at the time of the attack on Trantor's Star Bridge, and haunted by Hari Seldon's prophecies lack of change is stagnating the Empire, Day decides to let Dawn live.
+However, Demerzel executes him anyway, citing her function to serve and preserve the sanctity of the Genetic Dynasty, not merely the emperors themselves.
+She can eliminate even them if they become a threat to the Empire.

-Only then do they discover his death was ultimately pointless, as the rebels had not just modified Cleon 14 but managed to tamper with the original Cleon's source DNA, introducing (arguably much-needed) genetic diversity.
-Cleon 14, even possibly Cleon 13, and any subsequent clones and back-ups created will be destined to have variance, no longer exact replicas.
+Only then do they discover his death was ultimately for nothing: the rebels had not just managed to modify Cleon 14, but sabotaged the original Cleon's source DNA by introducing (arguably much-needed) genetic diversity.
+Cleon 14, even possibly Cleon 13, and any subsequent clones and back-ups created are destined to have genetic variance, no longer exact replicas of Cleon I.

 permissions

-✧ THREADJACKING: Y, just check in with everyone if it's other than your usual free-for-all stuff.
+✧ THREADJACKING: Just check in with everyone involved first if it's something other than your usual free-for-all stuff.

 ✧ FOURTHWALLING: Open to discussion.

-✧ AFFECTION: Y. Protocol dictates he has a shielding device on most of the time which repels contact, so skin-to-skin contact is a thrilling security threat.
+✧ PHYSICAL AFFECTION: Y. Protocol dictates he has a shielding device on most of the time which repels contact, so skin-to-skin contact is a thrilling security threat!
 His kink is taking his off for touch and soft affection.

-✧ ROMANCE/FLIRTING: Y. Down for exploring intimacy in all forms because by necessity the emperors are bubble boys on lockdown.
+✧ ROMANCE/FLIRTING: M/F, M/M, M/*, all good.
+He's used to sterilized and highly transactional relationships, i.e. he's at the age where he can pick courtesans for company but 1) their encounters are recorded, and 2) usually bedmates have their memories (contractually) wiped afterwards.
 The Cleonic echo chamber doesn't really work if they're allowed to go off their script and have normal interactions with people, as proven by Dawn who would kick aside his throne for his love interest in about 0.2 seconds if left unsupervised.
-Encounters with the emperors are both 1) recorded so robot mom can always know if they're getting too emotionally vulnerable with outsiders
+He's interested in forming connections that... you know, everyone remembers.

-✧ VIOLENCE/FIGHTING/INJURIES: Y, let's do it.
+✧ VIOLENCE/FIGHTING/INJURIES: Go for it.
 In-universe it's fair to want to punch him in the face given his face, though he's comically new to dealing with any sort of real injury to his person.
-As a high ranking Imperial, he's entitled to wear an aura device that emits protective forcefielding; as well he has nanobots in his bloodstream that instantly heal mild injuries, and also act as a means of tracking.
+For severe injuries, let's talk.

 ✧ KILLING: Open to it with plotting.